 So, I stuck to blogging – logging on the world wide web.
 It was not personal anymore.
 I weaved cryptic words into little poems to express what I was feeling inside.
 I made fictional accounts of fictional characters, actually telling my story.
 People read them as poetry and fiction, not a soul knew the stories hidden between the lines.
 This was fun, but not as liberating.

-Your diary is your road to inner peace.
-Your diary is your friend, your philosopher and your guide.
+Your diary can be your road to inner peace.
+Your diary can be your friend, your philosopher and your guide.

 So I stuck to personal diary writing again – late last year, and have been going strong till date.
 It’s the best part of my day; I look forward to putting pen to paper and jotting down whatever comes to my mind that time.